quirama1120/js-asincronismo-platzi/README.md

-# js-closures-scope-platzi
+# js-asincronismo-platzi
-Learning about clousures and scope in js with platzi
+Learning about asyncronous in js with platzi
 # workshop number 1
+learning how to consume apis